National Stadium, Karachi: History

 The inaugural first-class match was played at NSK between Pakistan and India on 20–24 April 1955, and it became a fortress of Pakistan cricket.
 In 34 Tests between that first match and December 2000, Pakistan won 17 and were never beaten.
 They lost their first Test on the ground against England in 2000–01.

+During the 1980s, the stadium also hosted international football matches, and was chosen as venue for the 1982 Quaid-e-Azam International Tournament.

 In November 1989, Sachin Tendulkar and Waqar Younis played their first test match in this stadium.

 The first ODI at the National Stadium was against West Indies on 21 November 1980, and it went down to the last ball as Gordon Greenidge drove Imran Khan imperiously to the cover boundary with three needed.
 It has been a far less successful limited-overs venue, with defeats outnumbering victories.
 In fact, in a little under five years from the start of 1996, Pakistan failed to win on the ground.
 It also staged a quarter-final match in the 1996 World Cup.

 A 75 meter long, 44 meter wide screen was installed at the ground in 2007 at a cost of Rs.
 7 million.

 In September 2019, the Pakistan Cricket Board named it as one of the venues to host matches in the 2019–20 Quaid-e-Azam Trophy.

 In October 2022, the Pakistan Cricket Board renamed the stadium from National Stadium Karachi to the National Bank Cricket Arena after signing a successful deal with the National Bank of Pakistan (NBP) for 5 years.
 This was the first naming-rights deal for a stadium in Pakistan.
 According to the agreement, the NBP will be permitted to utilize the venue's signs and nomenclature outside of the playing area.